firebolt-db/godocs/docs/sql_reference/struct-data-type.md

 ## Querying structs

-In Firebolt, a struct attribute is stored as an individual column.
+In Firebolt, each attribute of a struct is stored as an individual column.
 When processing struct values, the system never packs attributes of a struct into a binary format.
 Instead, it always works on a list of attribute columns directly.
 The query optimizer applies column pruning techniques on struct attributes, too.
 This means Firebolt only accesses struct attributes that are strictly needed for answering a query.

 ### Accessing attributes